 After reading many books on Reiki, very amazingly, I have found that the new information also has variations.
 The dates of many events and happenings have been narrated differently by different researchers and writers depending on the sources(s) of their information including the dates of Dr. Usui's meditations.

-The information that I have briefly given below is commonly agreed upon by majority... but apart from the history, the fact remains that Dr. Usui did a highly commendable job and that Reiki does work.
+The information that I have very briefly given below is commonly agreed upon by majority... but apart from the history, the fact remains that Dr. Usui did a highly commendable job and that Reiki does work.

 Dr. Mikao Usui Sensei